oktadev/okta-blog/_source/_posts/2021-08-11-okta-identity-engine-early-access-hackathon.md

 description: "This post invites developers to participate in the Okta Identity Early Access Hackathon 2021, which began on August 3 and runs online till September 14.
 There are generous prizes for top-notch working apps and supportive hackers."
 tags: [hackathon, okta, okta-identity-engine, identity]
 tweets:
 - "The Okta Identity Engine Early Access Hackathon is happening now.
-Build a top-notch app for a chance at fantastic prizes."
+Build a top-notch app for a chance at fantastic prizes. 🏆"
-- "Join @OktaDev and friends to hack on new customer identity and access management features from @Okta.  "
+- "Join @OktaDev and friends to hack on new customer identity and access management features from @Okta. 🛠️"
-- "Okta Identity Engine Early Access Hackathon closes September 14.
-Test drive the limited release and show us your stuff!"
+- "Okta Identity Engine Early Access Hackathon closes September 14.🏁 Test drive the limited release and show us your stuff!"
 image: blog/okta-identity-engine-early-access-hackathon/hackathon-social.png
 type: conversion
 ---